Serving amid COVID-19, husband and wife try to balance safety and compassion

 In Virginia, the Blacksburg Church of Christ will emphasize social distancing, make hand sanitizer available and possibly use the fellowship hall for extra seating “so folks can spread out even more,” member Lisa Leichner said.

-“They’re suggesting but so far not requiring masks,” said Leichner, who was among more than 100 members and leaders surveyed by the Chronicle.
+“They’re suggesting but so far not requiring masks,” said Leichner, one of more than 100 members and leaders surveyed by the Chronicle.

 “I think the biggest concern for me is members who are more at-risk returning because they miss their church family,” she added, “and then having others also present who didn’t take precautions to avoid the virus or aren’t taking it seriously.”